CSLearning4U/StudentCSP/_sources/CSPUntimedPracticeQuestions/exam25_4.rst

       :answer_c: Impossible to calculate
       :answer_d: Easier to do by hand
       :correct: b
       :feedback_a: Incorrect.
-Algorithms with exponential will continually change with respect to time.
+Algorithms with exponential will continually change over time.
       :feedback_b: Correct.
-Since exponential behavior implies continual change, it may not run in reasonable time.
+Since an exponential function is continually changing, it may not run in reasonable time.
       :feedback_c: Incorrect.
-They can be solved for a specific time.
+They can be solved for a specific value.
       :feedback_d: Incorrect.
 It is not necessarily easier to calculate by hand.

       Algorithms will exponential behavior (e.g. x^n) are: